The Yahoo Boys: Anatomy of an online subculture

-In Defense of Women, by Henry Louis Mencken
+In Defense of Henry Louis Mencken

 Henry Louis Mencken, a lover of all things new and modern, did not hate modern women.
 “In Defense of Women” is exactly that, a defense of women against their many detractors.
 Where Mencken differs, however, is that he doesn’t establish his argument from a place of unreality.
 There are no ridiculous appeals to women’s innate goodness…